Ely-S/mixin/readme.md

 ![Creative Commons Attribution 3.0 Unported License](http://i.creativecommons.org/l/by/3.0/88x31.png)

-The author is not affiliated with or endorsed by Twitter.
+The author is neither affiliated with nor endorsed by Twitter.